Help! Bugs & Pests Are Eating My Garden: How to Fight Back

 Whiteflies

-Whiteflies look like itsy-bitsy moths that love to hang out under the leaves of your plants.
+Whiteflies look like itsy-bitsy moths that love to hang out under the leaves of your leaves.
 They often turn your leaves yellow and sometimes like to leave a black sooty mold.
 If your whiteflies don’t budge by hosing them down with water, try spraying them with an insecticide mix consisting of water, baking soda, dish soap, and white vinegar.
 You can also opt to plant marigolds beside the infested plant as this flower is known to repel whiteflies.

 Caterpillars